LFSCODE/AITurbo/README.md

 - Throughput: The amount of data processed by the job per unit time

-- Resubmit: Whether the job is submitted repeatedly, 0 means the job is submitted repeatedly, and 1 is the first submission
+- Resubmit: Whether the job is submitted repeatedly, 0 means the job is submitted repeatedly, and 1 means the first submission of the job

 - Predictability: Whether the job is predictable, 0 means it is a predictable job, 1 means it is an unpredictable job